Vienna is relatively – even remarkably – safe for a city approaching 2 million inhabitants.

-I’ve lived here over 20 years and the only time I’ve felt personally threatened was when a rather dishevelled-looking man approached me on an empty tram and pulled what I thought was a knife from his jacket.
+I’ve lived here 25 years and the only time I’ve felt personally threatened was when a rather dishevelled-looking man approached me on an empty tram and pulled what I thought was a knife from his jacket.

 It wasn’t a knife, it was his ID and he was an undercover ticket inspector (for the record, I had a ticket).

 More evidence for Vienna’s safety comes indirectly from its regular high rankings in global quality of life surveys.
 For example, it topped the 2019 Quality of Living rankings produced by Mercer (for the tenth time in a row).

 Having said all that you should, of course, take the same care you would when travelling to any large city, particularly as regards parks and subway stations at night, and pickpockets in busy areas (particularly during the Christmas markets) and on packed trams and trains.
 Crime in Vienna is low, but there is still crime.